phetsims/natural-selection/doc/model.md

 ## Life Expectancy

+In reality, environmental factors may affect life expectancy.
+That is not the case in this simulation.
 All bunnies have identical life expectancy, which is not influenced by other factors.
 If a bunny makes it to 5 generations old, it dies of old age.
 Bunnies die at 12:00 on the generation clock, just before reproduction occurs.

 ## Reproduction

+In reality, environmental factors may affect reproduction.
+That is not the case in this simulation - reproduction is not affected by environmental factors, and bunnies reproduce using the following model:

 * Bunnies reproduce at 12:00 on the generation clock.
 * Any bunny can mate with any other bunny.
 Age, sex, and pedigree relationship are irrelevant.